Muirfield/pocketmine-plugins/SpawnMgr/README.md

   # PvP allowed in spawn area, set false to disallow
   pvp: true
   # If true, allows Ops to join full servers, set to a number to allow
-  # only the specified number of extra slots (above max slots)
+  # only the specified number of slots reserved for VIPs
   reserved: false
   # spawn-mode: can be one of the following:
   # - *default* : when joining will start at the last location.